dev4press/db-updates-for-bbpress/README.md

 * Modify all WP_Query based code to use new tables.
 * Update all the converters to use new database object.

-## Special Consideration

-There are few things that can be a problem when converting data.

-* For each forum/topic/reply bbPress related meta keys have to be unique.

 ## What is next?

 I would like to see suggestions on how to improve the database tables and make sure they are future proof and that bbPress can be updated and modified to use them.